 Getting into journalism can seem like a daunting task.
 However, at university, we are in a privileged position because we have lots of opportunities at our disposal.
 I attended Spotlight On: Journalism and Editing to find out more about this career path.
-The Spotlight On programme is really great as it gives you the opportunity to hear from real-life people who’ve made it in different professions.
 I got to hear insights from Sam, working at the BBC; Gur, at RealSport; and Paul, a Communications Officer for the NHS.

 Here’s some interesting tips they shared on how to become a journalist:

 1. Understand the current and future challenges facing the industry